Learn more about the best restaurants we tried in Europe and the vegetarian meals we enjoyed the most.

 Another place in Nice where we ate twice over 2 days.
 All of their menu is vegan and their meals are nutritious and flavorful.
 I’d highly recommend it if you’re looking for a light and nutritious lunch.

 What we Tried: Shaun had their falafel wrap twice, which is wrapped in a buckwheat pancake.
-I tried their curry and oriental bowl.
+I tried their curry.
 We also tried a clementine tart and pink smoothie.

 Neighbours – Paris | Google Maps